 Several animal studies have looked into the relationship between Chaga mushrooms and diabetes.
 Let's look at what we know and how it may help.

 1. Lower Blood Sugar Levels

-There was a mild hypoglycemic effect but the higher dose could restore blood glucose levels to normal.
+There was a mild hypoglycemic effect, but the higher dose could restore blood glucose levels to normal.
 Results of the study also showed an increase in stored glucose content in the liver.

 2. Chaga Mushrooms Fights Inflammation

-Chaga mushroom has anti-inflammatory properties, thanks to the high anti-oxidants present in it.
-Animal(8) studies have shown that the Chaga supplement can block the production of harmful cytokines, the proteins that cause inflammation.
+Chaga mushroom has anti-inflammatory properties thanks to its high antioxidants.
+Animal studies(8) have shown that the Chaga supplement can block the production of harmful cytokines, the proteins that cause inflammation.

 3. Lowers Cholesterol

 The American Heart Association (AHA) states that diabetes increases the bad cholesterol (LDL) and decreases the good cholesterol (HDL), raising your risk of developing cardiovascular diseases.